 A claim of interference with the parent/child relationship in violation of the Fourteenth Amendment may be brought as either a procedural due process claim or a substantive due process claim.
-See City of Fontana, 818 F.2d at 1419-20.
+See City of Fontana, 818 F.2d at 1419-20 ("whether a particular interference with a liberty interest constitutes a substantive or a procedural due process violation depends on whether the interference was 'for purposes of oppression,' rather than for the purpose of furthering legitimate state interests" (citation omitted)).